Career Access Mentoring for Students

 As a mentee, you need to take charge of your own development and experience.
 You must set clear goals, clearly communicate your expectations, listen and contribute to the conversation, be open to different points of view, follow up on suggestions and reflect your learnings.

 Mentoring is a professional relationship and, as such, in these programs you must conduct yourself in an ethical and professional manner.
+This includes communicating with your mentor, being timely and respectful.

 Who will I be matched with?